kalidask/apic-discovery-action/README.md

  - API_HOST - Domain name of the ApiConnect instance where discovered APIs will be sent.<br /> &nbsp; Example : `us-east.apiconnect.automation.ibm.com`
  - PLATFORM_API_PREFIX - Platform API prefix has a default value of `platform-api` which is the same as the prefix value for ApiConnect on Cloud.
 It can be changed to match your systems set up if different from the default
+- INSECURE_SKIP_TLS_VERIFY - If set to true the action skips the validity check for the server's certificate.
+This may be required in the case where your APIConnect system is using self signed certificates.
+Note: Setting this will make your HTTPS connections insecure.
  - PROVIDER_ORG - The provider org name of the apiconnect manager
  - API_FILES - One or more file names of the APIs to sync with apiconnect discovery repo separated by comma.<br /> &nbsp; Example : `gmail-api.json,gmail-api.yaml,mit-api.json,APIfolder/petstore-exp.json`
  - API_FOLDERS - One or more folder names containing APIs to sync with apiconnect discovery repo separated by comma. <br /> &nbsp; Example : `APIFiles,APIFolders`